 Again, interest rates will be based on risk levels.
-Although credit card issuers and lenders will usually ask for your permission before pulling your credit report, they are not always legally required to.
+Credit card issuers and lenders typically ask for your permission before pulling your credit report.
+However, they are not always legally required to.

 According to the FCRA, an insurance company may look at your credit history when you apply for insurance and they do not need permission from you.

 Any time you get a new policy or renew coverage, they can view your credit report.
 Just like a loan, insurance policies are underwritten so it’s important for them to get an idea of your creditworthiness.

 Potential employers can access credit reports whenever you apply for a job, but they must have written permission.
 They’ll check your credit information for evidence of irresponsibility.
 They may even use it to profile you in terms of how responsibly they think you will perform your job.